 YouGov aims to pay all its suppliers within a reasonable period of their invoices being received and approved, if the supplier has performed in accordance with the relevant terms and conditions.
 YouGov plc reports on payment practices and our reports can be viewed on the UK government payment practice report portal.

-If you have any concerns or would like to report an incident that violates this Supplier Code, please refer to our Whistleblowing Policy for the appropriate contacts.
+If you have any concerns or would like to report an incident that violates the Business Partner Code of Conduct, please refer to our Whistleblowing Policy for the appropriate contacts.

 Learn more about how we manage our supplier relationships here.